Who Can Be A Guarantor For A Loan?

 Can I pull out from being a guarantor?

-The only way to get out of being a guarantor is to repay the loan in full, whether it’s paid off by the original borrower or yourself after taking over the loan.
+The only way to get out of being a guarantor is to repay the loan in full, or if the lender agrees.

 Lisa Rennie avatar on Loans Canada